aws/amazon-finspace-examples/README.md

 Services Summit Sept 14, 2021: [Making Financial Data More Accessible in the Cloud](https://www.snowflake.com/financial-services-data-summit/americas/agenda/?agendaPath=session/615483)

 ## FAQ
-*How do I contribute my own example notebook?*
+*How do I contribute my own examples?*

 - Although we're extremely excited to receive contributions from the community, we're still working on the best mechanism to take in examples from external sources.
 Please bare with us in the short-term if pull requests take longer than expected or are closed.